WebberZone/better-search/readme.txt

 = 1.3.3 =
 * New: Responsive admin interface
 * Modified: Modified `get_bsearch_heatmap` to accept an array of parameters.
 If you're using this function, please note the modified usage in the FAQ
+* New: Option to turn off tracking searches of Admins and Editors
 * Fixed: Widget initialisation
 * Modified: Reformatted code to follow WordPress PHP Standards